 Median wait time: The point at which half the patients have had their treatment and the other half are still waiting.
 It means fifty percent (50%) of the patients have received care.

 For example, a median wait time of 4 weeks means that half of the patients waited less than 4 weeks, and half waited more than 4 weeks.
 This method is used in all health authorities across the province of Newfoundland and Labrador when reporting to the Department of Health and Community Services.

 Factors Affecting Wait Time Data:

 - Variability - Wait time data can change dramatically from month to month.
-It can be affected by seasons, staffing and factors involving equipment.
+It can be affected by seasons, staffing, and factors involving equipment.

-- Small Volumes - It is important to note that a wait time calculation based on a very small number of patients over a very short period of time can be misleading, since a few patients with unusually long or short wait times may have a very large influence on the results for that month.
+- Small Volumes - wait time calculation based on a very small number of patients over a very short period of time can be misleading, since a few patients with unusually long or short wait times may have a very large influence on the results for that month.

 Wait time information is meant to act as a guide for patients and doctors on wait times.